hangtwenty/presswork/README.md

 ## How

-Overall usage note - it can be maddening to get the models Just Right to always make great output.
+Usage _style_ note: it's tough to create the perfect recipe of inputs to get great outputs every time, unedited.
+What I do: generate repeatedly, skim-read, and copy out my favorite parts to another buffer.
-What I prefer: continually generate things, skim, and copy out the highlights to an editor.
+ Then revise.

 ### Flask app usage